davidemily/davidemily.github.io/_posts/2019-05-18-applying-to-georgia-tech-master-comp-sci.md

 Lastly, the price is a huge draw to the program.
 The cost of the entire program is a fraction of that of a single year at other top programs.
 While I plan on covering the costs of the program with the portion of my GI Bill left over, the low cost allows me to worry more about absorbing the materials and less about how to best pay for the education.

 In conclusion, I believe the Georgia Tech Online Master of Science in Computer Science is the best choice.
 The ability to attend a top rank school wherever I am, combined with a large collection of classes, at a reasonable price, are features that no other school can currently match.
 It is for these reasons, and many more, I have chosen to only apply to the GT OMSCS program.
----

-We'll see if the program is in the cards or not.
-Even if I'm not chosen, I plan to apply again at a later date.
-Maybe spend more time writing my thoughts out for the essays and earn some more experience in development.